About ESUKU DEVELOPMENT FOUNDATION (EDF)

 Assists the Chair and acts in his absence.
 Oversees the Governance and Nominations Committee and liaises with government agencies, professional associations, and local communities to foster institutional synergy and compliance.

-9.3 Secretary – Evang.
-Zenetubor Pelle Emeleakpo
+9.3 Secretary – Zenetubor Pelle Emeleakpo

 Serves as custodian of the Foundation’s records, issues meeting notices, maintains statutory registers, prepares minutes, and manages correspondence with regulatory bodies such as CAC.
 The Secretary ensures all legal filings and resolutions are documented and stored appropriately.